1922 United States House of Representatives elections

 The 1922 United States House of Representatives elections were elections for the United States House of Representatives to elect members to serve in the 68th United States Congress.
-They were held for the most part on November 7, 1922, while Maine held theirs on September 11.
+They were held for the most part on November 7, 1922, though Maine held its on September 11.
 They occurred in the middle of President Warren G. Harding's term.
-Just as voters had expressed their distrust of Wilson in 1920, now voters had a chance to express the widespread feeling that Congress had failed to address economic problems, especially the brief but sharp economic recession of 1921–1922.
+Just as voters had expressed their distrust of Wilson in 1920, now voters had a chance to express the widespread feeling that Congress had failed to address economic problems, especially the brief but sharp Depression of 1920–1921.
 Most of the seats that Republicans lost had long been held by Democrats, who now returned with an even stronger base in the major cities.